-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, we recognise this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Where children have suffered abuse, neglect and exploitation, or other potentially traumatic adverse childhood experiences, we recognise this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.
 If staff have a mental health concern about a child that is also a safeguarding concern, our Safeguarding procedures are followed, by speaking to the DSL.

-Children absent from Education: Our procedures regarding children absent from education comply with the DDSCP guidance and with KCSIE September 2023.
+Children absent from Education: Our procedures regarding children absent from education comply with the DDSCP guidance and with KCSIE September 2024.

-Our staff will follow the school's separate procedures for dealing with children who go missing, particularly on repeat occasions.
-All staff will be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-They will act to identify any risk of abuse and neglect, including sexual abuse or exploitation.
+Our staff will follow the school's separate procedures for dealing with children when they are unexplainable and / or persistent absence from education.
+All staff will be aware that children being unexplainably and / or persistently absent from education, can act as a vital warning sign of a range of safeguarding possibilities.
+They will act to identify any risk of abuse, neglect and exploitation, including sexual abuse or exploitation.
 Staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-It may indicate Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-More information can be found in 'Statutory guidance on children who run away or go missing from home or care' and KCSIE (September 2023).
+It may indicate Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child being unexplainably and / or persistently absent from education in future.
+More information can be found in 'Statutory guidance on children who run away or go missing from home or care', 'Working Together to Improve School Attendance' (2024) and KCSIE (September 2024).
 Old Vicarage School has an admission register and an attendance register.